wp-plugins/push-notifications-for-wp/readme.txt

 3. Configure the plugin by going to the Push Notifications menu that appears in your admin menu

 == Frequently Asked Questions ==

+= How is this plugin different from other push notifications plugins? =

+Other plugins use third-party server's that send notifications for a fee.
+This plugin has a built in hub, allowing WordPress to send out the push notifications directly.
+For free.

 = Can I see Push Notifications for WordPress (Lite) in action? =